teltek/Galicaster/docs/install/readme.txt

 -- ingest
    The data to connect Galicaster to an Opencast-Matterhorn server.
    * active: Enables the connection to a Opencast-Matterhorn server (True|False).
+   * legacy: activates Openacast Matterhonr 1.2 and 1.3 compatibility, excluding the namespace field on the xml files from the mediapackages.
+(True|False)
+   * visible_tracks:Makes tracks visible to Matterhorn.
+If active, the tracks are selectable so only the chosen ones will be recorded.If not, Galicaster will record the tracks on the profile active at the moment of the scheduled start.
    * manual: Configure the method to automatically ingest the manual recordings.
 The possible options are: disable the automatic ingestion (none), ingest immediately after the recording (immediately) or ingest nightly all the recordings of the previous day (nightly).
 Defaults to 'none'. (none|immediately|nightly)
    * scheduled: Configure the method to automatically ingest the scheduled recordings.
 The possible options are: disable the automatic ingestion (none), ingest immediately after the recording (immediately) or ingest nightly all the recordings of the previous day (nightly).
 Defaults to 'none'. (none|immediately|nightly)
    * host: Matterhorn server URL.